webpack-contrib/style-loader/README.md

 ## Recommended configuration

-By convention the reference-counted API should be bound to `.useable.css` and the simple API to `.css` (similar to other file types, i. e. `.useable.less` and `.less`).
+By convention the reference-counted API should be bound to `.useable.css` and the simple API to `.css` (similar to other file types, i.e. `.useable.less` and `.less`).

 So the recommended configuration for webpack is: